-I chose to do PE at A Level due to how much I enjoyed GCSE PE and being able to further progress in my specific sport.
+I chose to do PE at A Level due T chose to do PE at A Level aud to how much I enjoyed GCSE PE and being able to further progress in my specific sport.
 The teachers still allow us all to do practical learning, even at A level, which is very enjoyable and a fun way to learn the content.
-I plan to do physiotherapy in the future because of the love I have for PE."
+I plan to do physiotherapy in the to do physiotherapy in the future because of the love I have for PE."